 NEMA is the leading trade association in the United States representing the interests of electrical manufactures.
-Founded in 1926 and headquartered near Washington, DC, its nearly 350 member companies manufacture products used in the generation, transmission and distribution, control, and end-use of electricity.
+Founded in 1926 and headquartered near Washington, D.C., its nearly 325 member companies manufacture products used in the generation, transmission and distribution, control, and end-use of electricity.

 Full membership is open to any company that manufactures products within the Product Scopes, for sale in the United States, subject to Board of Governors Approval.
 Members that produce products within the NEMA scope may also join the relevant product groups (sections).
 Section programs are typically product-specific and a section budget includes funding for value-added services provided by NEMA.
 Services may include:

 - Developing product standards or facilitating company participation in the standardization process of another SDO

 - Representation of the industry in a national or state legislative or regulatory process